gavinhoward/bc/manuals/development.md

 This document is supposed to contain all of the knowledge necessary to develop `bc` and `dc`.

+In addition, this document is meant to add to the [oral tradition of software engineering][118], as described by Bryan Cantrill.

 This document will reference other parts of the repository.
 That is so a lot of the documentation can be closest to the part of the repo where it is actually necessary.